meom-group/DCM/DOC/Porting_ORCA025-test.md

    ```
    namelist.ORCA025.L75-GJM189.36c
    ```
-   Then splitted filed were recombined into a single file, renamed `
+   Then splitted files were recombined into a single file, renamed ``

    > note that a newtool `dcmtk_dom_doc` compiled together with `DOMAINcfg` tool allow to add extra global attributes `source_bathy` and `source_coord`, as well as a `namelist_cfg` variables holding the full content of the used namelist when processing `domain_cfg` file.
    > `sed` lovers will appreciate the following command for extracting the encoded `namelist_cfg` :)